 We soldiered on in faith that we wouldn't have to walk all the way back to Vienna.
 We had an appointment at one of the local Heurigen for wine and a snack, so as long as we got that far we would be happy.

 Our intrepid band included (L-R) Susan (underneath multiple layers of clothes), Art, Bill, Kathy and our guide, whose name I think was Martina.

-The area has instituted an annual fall wine trail.
-Our guide said that she and her husband really enjoyed it the first few years, but that it has gotten so popular and crowded that they don't participate any more.
+The area has an annual fall wine trail.
+Our guide said that she and her husband really enjoyed it the first few years, but that it is now so popular and crowded that they don't participate any more.

 Looking back across the vineyards to the village where we started.